TheGloriousGenesis/CS_Learning/Docker/README.md

 - Map all folders in container to folder local (ensure that there are the same folders in local and container!)
 - If there are no mirror of a file or folder in container to local, one must use the `-v` command *without* colon to tell docker
 <strong>not</strong> to map this file/folder e.g. `-v app/node_modules`.
+- Used to persist data when container deleted
+- Share data between containers
+- Speed up I/O

+#### Three types:
+- Named
+  - Custom, most portable
+- Host Mounted
+  - personal. can not map volumes to host directories
+- Anonymous
+  - fdf

+use `:ro` for read only access

 ### Docker compose file